-As the canonical map $\kappa \colon U(3) \to \Spin^c(6)$ is an isomorphism on $\pi_1$, we see that $j$ is an isomorphism on $\pi_2$ and hence the $5$--lemma implies that $B\kappa$ is a $7$--equivalence.
-Therefore the set of isomorphism classes of almost complex structures on six--manifolds is in natural bijective correspondence with the set of isomorphism classes of spin$^c$ structures via the canonical map from the former to the latter.
+As the canonical map $\kappa \colon {\rm U}(3) \to \Spin^{\rm c}(6)$ is an isomorphism on $\pi_1$, we see that $\jmath$ is an isomorphism on $\pi_2$ and hence the $5$-lemma implies that ${\mathcal B}\kappa$ is a $7$-equivalence.
+Therefore the set of isomorphism classes of almost complex structures on six-manifolds is in natural bijective correspondence with the set of isomorphism classes of ${\rm spin}^{\rm c}$ structures via the canonical map from the former to the latter.

-The set of isomorphism classes of spin$^c$-structures on a manifold $M$ is a torsor over the group $H^2(M)$ of isomorphism classes of complex line bundles (corresponding to the action of the fiber on the principal fibration along the right-hand column of \eqref{comparison}).
-Letting $[s]$ denote the spin$^c$ structure associated to the almost complex structure $s\colon M \to Z_+(M)$, and writing $a \cdot [s]$ for the action of the cohomology class $a \in H^2(M)$ on $[s]$, we have the following result:
+The set of isomorphism classes of ${\rm spin}^{\rm c}$-structures on a manifold $M$ is a torsor over the group $H^2(M)$ of isomorphism classes of complex line bundles (corresponding to the action of the fiber on the principal fibration along the right-hand column of \eqref{comparison}).
+Letting $[s]$ denote the ${\rm spin}^{\rm c}$ structure associated to the almost complex structure $s\colon M \to Z_+(M)$, and writing $a \cdot [s]$ for the action of the cohomology class $a \in H^2(M)$ on $[s]$, we have the following result:

-\begin{lemma} Let $M$ be an oriented Riemannian six--manifold and let $s,s'\colon M \to Z_+(M)$ be two almost complex structures on $M$ compatible with the orientation of $M$.
-Let $a \in H^2(M)$ be (the unique cohomology class) such that $[s']=a\cdot [s]$.
-Then the canonical isomorphism between the expressions for $H^*(Z_+(M))$ given in \Cref{cohomtwis} in terms of $s,s'$ is given by
+\begin{Lemma} Let $M$ be an oriented Riemannian six-manifold and let $s,s'\colon M \to Z_+(M)$ be two almost complex structures on $M$ compatible with the orientation of $M$.
+Let $a \in H^2(M)$ be $($the unique cohomology class$)$ such that $[s']=a\cdot [s]$.
+Then the canonical isomorphism between the expressions for $H^*(Z_+(M))$ given in Corollary~{\rm \ref{cohomtwis}} in terms of $s$, $s'$ is given by

-\end{lemma} \begin{proof} Let $E$ and $E'$ be the positive spinor bundles associated to the spin$^c$ structures $[s]$ and $[s']$ respectively, and let $L$ denote a complex line bundle with $c_1(L)=a$.
+\end{Lemma} \begin{proof} Let $E$ and $E'$ be the positive spinor bundles associated to the ${\rm spin}^{\rm c}$ structures~$[s]$ and~$[s']$, respectively, and let $L$ denote a complex line bundle with $c_1(L)=a$.